v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 The AIP add-in is what causes the UI for sensitivity labels to appear in Office apps on Windows.
 In the first version of the AIP add-in, sensitivity labels appear on the **Protect** button.
 In the second version of the AIP add-in, which is coming soon, sensitivity labels will appear on the **Sensitivity** button, as shown here.

+#### Important prerequisites

-**Important prerequisite** First deploy the Office apps, and then deploy the AIP add-in.
-For more information, see [Admin Guide: Install the Azure Information Protection client for users](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/client-admin-guide-install).
+First deploy the Office apps, and then deploy the AIP add-in.
+For more information, see the [Admin Guide: Install the Azure Information Protection client for users](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/client-admin-guide-install).
 We’re currently working on native support for sensitivity labels in Office apps on Windows, so that the AIP add-in will no longer be required.

 ![Sensitivity button on Ribbon in Excel on Windows](media/Sensitivity_label_Sensitivity_button.png)